Modern YEAR NINE

 –“Duel” by Denny O’Neil/Jim Aparo/Keith Giffen/Joe Quesada/Tom Lyle/Dan Speigle/James Blackburn/Michael Golden (Batman: Legends of the Dark Knight Annual #1) 1991

 Batman busts an escaped Joker overseas.
-While Batman extradites Joker back to the US, their plane crashes in the snow-capped Korean mountains.
-Batman hallucinates for three days due to a concussion, but he still manages to successfully drag a tied-up Joker back to civilization through a thick blizzard, eventually repatriating the Clown Prince of Crime.
+While Batman extradites Joker back to the United States, their plane crashes in the snow-capped Korean mountains.
+Batman hallucinates for three whole days due to a severe concussion, but he still manages to successfully drag a tied-up Joker back to civilization through an extremely thick blizzard, eventually repatriating the Clown Prince of Crime.

 –NOTE: In a flashback from Nightwing Vol. 2 Annual #2.
 Barbara Gordon, having finally fallen for and now ready to fully reciprocate the love Dick had shown her for the past year, goes to visit him at Hudson University only to discover that she’s too late.
 Dick is in a sexual relationship with Teen Titan teammate Starfire.
 (Nightwing Vol. 2 Annual #2 reveals that Dick “lost his virginity” to Starfire.
 We can take this verbiage by writer Marc Andreyko to mean that Dick has had heteronormative penetrative sex for the first time with Starfire.
 Dick and Babs had been romantically and sexually involved for the past year, but hadn’t “gone all the way.”)
 Babs feels utterly betrayed and heartbroken.
 Dick and Starfire will continue to date on-and-off for a few years and will even get engaged in the future.